Swiss School of Management

 Business Law, Commercial Law, and European Law are legal fields that have gained in

-This course aims to unveil the rationales for bringing change in organizational settings and examines the role of strategic leadership in managing organizations.
+This module aims to unveil the rationales for bringing change in organizational settings and examines the role of strategic leadership in managing organizations.
 It delves into the details of the nature and processes of an organizational change with a focus on technological, administrative, and process innovation.
-This course helps students to explore contemporary techniques and procedures to understand, initiate, plan, implement, and communicate change.
-Lectures, case studies, class exercises, and projects will provide students with a way forward to critically evaluate the process of change management and strategic leadership in organizations.
+This module, case studies, class exercises, and projects will provide students with a way forward to critically evaluate the process of change management and strategic leadership in organizations.

 You must bring proof of at least two months of Internship experience in a local (or virtual-remote) business.
 In alternative to an internship, would a Study-Abroad experience also be accepted.
 For the latter option, you must produce a certificate of attendance or academic transcripts from the host institution.